 Well, we hate to sound like a broken record, but natural detergents are a great alternative to chemical-heavy, harsh, dangerous, and harmful cleaners.
 Many laundry detergents are now available in unscented or fragrance-free variations.
 In fact, most natural laundry detergents and liquid laundry detergents use no fragrances whatsoever in their formulas.

-On the other hand, you can enjoy great options (like cleancult) that use natural fragrances obtained from essential oils and plant extracts.
+On the other hand, you can enjoy great options (Cleaning Plan) that use natural fragrances obtained from essential oils and plant extracts.
 Even though many essential oils in their raw form could harm the skin and cause rashes, a few drops diluted in water or combined with other natural products are 100% safe!
 The key here is to look for the ingredients and the company’s transparency when dealing with their ingredients and labels.